SkyAphid/Clear/README.md

 # Clear
 Clear is a wrapper for LWJGL3 that makes it simple to build basic programs that require a user-interface.
-The windowing and UI wrappers are separated into two projects in case you want one and not the other.
+The windowing and UI wrappers are separated into two projects in case you want to use one and not the other.

 ![clear_helloworld](https://user-images.githubusercontent.com/6147299/53410619-f24dd280-3989-11e9-91dd-5c653870fc59.png)